 Brahman is the oblation.
 Everything that we deal with in our evolutionary journey, whatever we employ to further the expansion of our consciousness, whatever we offer to God in our attempt to ascend to the Absolute–all that is Brahman alone.

 Poured out by Brahman.
 All the waves of the ocean are the ocean.
 Every sentient being, every spark of individualized consciousness, is Brahman.
 Those who seek Brahman are Brahman.
 That is, Brahman is their essential, inseparable nature.
 None but Brahman worships and seeks Brahman.
 None but Brahman finds Brahman.

 Brahman is to be attained by him who always sees Brahman in action.
-“The yogi whose mind is peaceful, whose passions are calmed, who is free of evil and has become one with Brahman, attains the highest bliss.
-Thus constantly disciplining himself, the yogi, freed from evil, easily encountering Brahman, attains happiness beyond end.
-He who is disciplined in yoga sees the Self present in all beings, and all beings present in the Self.
-He sees the same [Self] at all times.
-He who sees Me Everywhere, and sees all things in Me; I am not lost to him, and he is not lost to Me.
-The yogi who, established in oneness, honors Me as abiding in all being, in whatever way he otherwise acts, dwells in Me” (6:27-31).
+“The yogi whose mind is truly tranquil, with emotions [passions] calmed, free of evil, having become one with Brahman, attains the supreme happiness.
+Thus constantly engaging himself in the practice of yoga, that yogi, freed from evil, easily contacting [touching] Brahman, attains boundless happiness.
+He who is steadfast in yoga [yoga-yukta] at all times sees the Self present in all beings and all beings present in the Self.
+He who sees me everywhere, and sees all things in me–I am not lost to him, and he is not lost to me.
+He, established in unity, worships me dwelling in all things; whatever be his mode of life, that yogi ever abides in me” (6:27-31).

 Even if at the time it is mostly intellectual rather than purely intuitive, we must strive to “see through” all action to Brahman, the Ground of All Being.

 Read the next article in the Bhagavad Gita for Awakening: Sacrificial Offerings